-In this IRA decrowned pineapple fruit are defined as fruit with crown, basal and scale leaves removed.
+In this IRA decrowned pineapple fruit are defined as fruit with crown and basal leaves removed (Figure 4).
 This IRA assesses all commercially-produced pineapple fruit Ananas comosus (L.) Merr. varieties of Malaysia and the regions in which they are grown.